 This is the front of the residency house in the afternoon.

 This is the back of the house in the early morning.

 By the way, it’s been raining off and on all day.
 I’m told this is the rainiest month.
 It’s also COLD.
 It’s a crazy contrast from Japan where I was hot, sweaty, and dehydrated.
 That’s made it tricky with packing clothes.
-I had to have Ryder bring me a few more cold weather pieces and I just got a couple of things at a local thrift store this morning.
+I just got a couple of things at a local thrift store this morning.
 They recommend keeping the house at 19 degrees C. That converts to…. wait for it….
 66 degrees.
 Why, you ask?
 Well, it’s a gas heated place and gas is expensive.
 I’m ultimately the one paying for utilities so I’m going to go by their suggestion.
 It’s cold.
 The floor is cold.
 I am cold.
 I’m dressed in layers and pretty much wearing a fur hat the whole time.

 Part of my view from the kitchen.
 It’s like I never left Japan.